For the elderly, 500 more steps a day are enough to reduce the risk of cardiovascular disease – breaking latest news-breakinglatest.news-Breaking Latest News

-After walking about a mile, every additional 400 meters walked is associated with a 14% lower risk of heart disease and stroke for those over 70

-Just three days ago an article published in the British Journal of Sports Medicine in fact he sentenced a counter-order: they would be enough 11 minutes a day of brisk walking to prevent one in 10 premature deaths caused by heart disease, strokes and a number of cancers.
+Just three days ago, an article published in the British Journal of Sports Medicine effectively ruled a counter-order: they would be enough 11 minutes a day of brisk walking to prevent one in 10 premature deaths caused by heart disease, strokes and a number of cancers.
 The study is the result of a review of 196 articles involving more than 30 million participants.
 But what can the elderly who generally find it more difficult to move and above all to carry out high or moderate intensity activities do?

 The extra 400 meters